 Converting a small business to a worker-owned cooperative requires an investment of both resources and professional assistance to ensure success and long-term benefits.
 While the process is unique for each business, it generally has five stages.
 Note that these stages do not apply to forms of employee ownership such as employee stock ownership plans (ESOP) or employee-owned trusts.

 Below is an outline of the stages, with approximate durations and costs — though these may vary widely depending on the complexity of the business and the readiness of employees to become owners.

 - Cost: $0

 - What: Key stakeholders consider the idea and decide if it is worth pursuing.
-Selling owner clarifies his or her desires, concerns and realities related to selling the business
+The selling owner clarifies their desires, concerns and realities related to selling the business.

-- Who: The selling owner, a local adviser who can offer confidential guidance, sometimes key employees.
+- Who: The selling owner, a local adviser who can offer confidential guidance, and sometimes key employees.